Ambien Addiction Treatment Center in Rome, GA

 - Nausea

-The brain and body have grown accustomed to the drug’s presence.
-Withdrawal symptoms drive continued use, fueling the addiction cycle.
+Because the brain and body have grown accustomed to the drug’s presence, uncomfortable withdrawal symptoms drive continued use, fueling the addiction cycle.

 Risk Factors for Developing an Addiction

-Some people have a higher chance of becoming addicted to Ambien.
-Risk factors include:
+Despite being a prescription medication, some people may have a higher chance of becoming addicted to Ambien due to several factors.
+These risks include:

 - History of substance abuse